emma-community/terraform-provider-emma/docs/resources/vm.md

 ### Optional

 - `security_group_id` (Number) Security group ID of the virtual machine, the process of changing the security group will start after changing this value
+- `ssh_key_id` (Number) Ssh key ID of the virtual machine, virtual machine will be recreated after changing this value
+- `user_password` (String) User password of the virtual machine, virtual machine will be recreated after changing this value

 ### Read-Only